AgentArch: A Comprehensive Benchmark to Evaluate Agent Architectures in Enterprise: Methodology

 \textbf{Memory Management}.
-We evaluate two information sharing approaches to examine the trade-off between context completeness and input context length.
+We evaluate two information-sharing approaches to examine the trade-off between context completeness and input context length.
 With \textbf{complete memory}, agents see all previous tool calls, parameters, and responses from other agents, maximizing context but increasing prompt length.
-With \textbf{summarized memory}, Agents receive only final summaries from previous agents, reducing context length while potentially limiting coordination effectiveness.
-This tests whether comprehensive information sharing improves performance or whether condensed summaries provide sufficient context for effective collaboration.
+With \textbf{summarized memory}, agents receive only final summaries from previous agents thus reducing context length.This tests whether comprehensive information sharing enhances performance or condensed summaries suffice for effective collaboration.

 \textbf{Thinking Tools}.
 We evaluate whether providing explicit reasoning tools improves model performance on multi-step analysis tasks.
-When thinking tools are enabled, models receive access to \textbf{math} for calculations and \textbf{synthesize\_collected\_information} for data organization, particularly relevant for PTO eligibility where models must calculate date ranges and compare leave balances.
+When thinking tools are enabled, models receive access to \textbf{math} for calculations and \textbf{synthesize\_collected\_information} for data organization, particularly relevant for PTO eligibility, where models must calculate date ranges and compare leave balances.
 We hypothesize that models without built-in reasoning capabilities will benefit from these structured tools.
-See appendix A.2 for more details and examples.
+See Appendix A.2 for more details and examples.

 \textbf{Model Settings}.
 We evaluate our benchmark using six models: OpenAI GPT-4.1, OpenAI-GPT-4o, LLaMA 3.3 70B, OpenAI GPT-4.1-mini, Anthropic Claude Sonnet 4, and OpenAI o3-mini.
 We evaluated Claude Sonnet 4 with reasoning disabled.
-For all experiments, we set temperature to 0 and use no other sampling parameters.
+For all experiments, we set the temperature to 0 and use no other sampling parameters.
 We selected this set of models to represent state-of-the-art models of varying sizes, including models with and without in-built reasoning capabilities.
-For function calling architectures, we use the in-built OpenAI function calling APIs for OpenAI models and LLaMa 3.3.
-For Sonnet 4, we use the Bedrock API.
+For function calling architectures, we use the in-built OpenAI function calling APIs for all models besides Sonnet 4 which uses the Bedrock API.